nonusingh/EDA/README.md

 # EDA
-This project is to show how exploratory data analysis is performed on a given dataset.
+### This project is to demonstrate exploratory data analysis of a given dataset.
-The data I chose for the analysis is Prosper Loan data and used univariate, bivariate and multivariate plots to understand the relationships of different factors
+The data chosen for the analysis is Prosper Loan(Peer to Peer loan) data and I used univariate, bivariate and multivariate analysis to understand the relationships between different factors like credit/loan history, ratings, loan rates and delinquencies.
+I created a linear model to estimate for yields of the investors investing in a particular loan.
-The project uses R markdown (R programming language)
+The project uses R markdown (R programming language) and was knitted as HTML